Get the FREE one-click dictionary software for Windows

 - right

-Derived forms: flopping, flops, flopped
+Derived forms: flopped, flops, flopping

 See also: fall

-Type of: break, cave in, collapse, come down, computer operation, descend, descent, fail, failure, fall, fall in, founder, give, give way, go down, go wrong, loser, machine operation, miscarry, no-hoper [informal], nonstarter, sink, unsuccessful person
+Type of: break, cave in, collapse, come down, computer operation, descend, descent, fail, failure, fall in, founder, give, give way, go down, go wrong, loser, machine operation, miscarry, no-hoper [informal], nonstarter, unsuccessful person

 Encyclopedia: Flop